Ground Rules for the Search (to be approved as part of the Faculty Search Report I)

 Please mention that Pomona is one of The Claremont Colleges.
 There is no need to mention graduate teaching.
 It leads to unrealistic expectations and a misplacement of effort.

-The Dean's Office will need an abbreviated version of your ad by September 20th in order to place it in the Chronicle of Higher Education as part of a joint Claremont Colleges listing.
+The Dean's Office will need an abbreviated version of your ad by the end of August in order to place it in the Chronicle of Higher Education as part of a joint Claremont Colleges listing.
 If your ad is too late for the Chronicle listing, you must place it in at least one venue that will come out in print as opposed to electronic-publication.

 Search Committee (to be approved as part of the Faculty Search Report I)

 The department selects a search committee, including a chair, student representatives, and an external faculty member.
 Normally at least two students will sit on a search committee for a tenure-track position.
 However, if there are three or fewer faculty members on the committee, then just one student may be selected.
 The process for selecting students is to be developed by the faculty and liaisons in the department.
 The process for selecting the external faculty member will occur in consultation with the Dean and Diversity Officer.

 Faculty and student members will discuss departmental concerns and needs relevant to the search, as well as standards of confidentiality to be maintained for the search.
 Members of the Search Committee are not to discuss the contents of confidential letters in the candidates' files with anyone other than faculty members in the department.